CelestialShine/CT-Bench/README.md

 Includes:
 - Python 3.8+
 - PyTorch 2.0+
-- OpenAI SDK
+- SentenceTransformers, BERTScore
-- Pillow, TQDM, etc.
+- OpenAI + Gemini SDKs

 ---

 ## 🔒 Reproducibility & Anonymity

 - This repository is anonymized for NeurIPS review.
-- Dataset access and additional models (e.g., Gemini, Dragonfly) are described in the paper.
+- GPT-4V and BiomedCLIP are primary baselines.
-- Only GPT-4V and BiomedCLIP are exposed for simplicity and reproducibility.
+- Other model results (Gemini, Dragonfly, etc.) are reproducible using included tools.

 ---

 ## 📬 Contact

-Please refer to the NeurIPS submission for correspondence and dataset request info.
+Please refer to the NeurIPS submission for correspondence and dataset access instructions.